Pranshu-Bahadur/tic-tac-toe-minimax/README.md

 https://github.com/Cledersonbc/tic-tac-toe-minimax

-#### Explanation Images are taken from CS4100 Lecture Slides on Adversial Search by Robert Platt.
+#### Explanation Images are taken from CS4100 Lecture Slides on Adversarial Search by Robert Platt.